openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 3. Click OK to display the collection in the list.

 #### To add a script
 1. Click [Add Script] to display the script editor.
-See the EQUELLA Scripting Guide (Basic) for more information on adding scripts.
+See the openEQUELLA Scripting Guide (Basic) for more information on adding scripts.

 #### To remove a collection from the list
 1. Select the relevant collection then click Remove.